device-automation-bus/dab-adapter-rs/README.md

     -V, --version               Print version information
 ```

+## Device ID ##

+In this implementation for RDK, the Device ID as specified by DAB is given by the [Device unique identifier from the RDK plugin](https://rdkcentral.github.io/rdkservices/#/api/DeviceIdentificationPlugin).

 ## Implementations ##

 This bridge supports the three full protocol implementation types, as demonstrated in the [DAB Installation Guide v1.0](https://getdab.org/wp-content/uploads/2021/03/InstallationGuide_v1.0.pdf).